morsky-cap/pdb2xyz/README.md

 # Convert PDB → Coarse Grained XYZ files

-`pdb2xy` is a tool to convert atomistic protein structures to coarse grained representations where residues are reduced to one or two interactions siters.
+`pdb2xyz` is a small tool to convert atomistic protein structures to coarse grained representations where residues are reduced to one or two interactions siters.
 Meant to construct models for use with the Calvados force field in the Duello and Faunus software.

 ## Features